gucci-j/llm-cva/README.md

 If you find this work useful, please cite the following:
 ```
 @article{yamaguchi2024empirical,
-  title={An Empirical Study on Cross-lingual Vocabulary Adaptation for Efficient Generative {LLM} Inference},
+  title={An Empirical Study on Cross-lingual Vocabulary Adaptation for Efficient Language Model Inference},
   author={Atsuki Yamaguchi and Aline Villavicencio and Nikolaos Aletras},
   journal={ArXiv},
   year={2024},